Andre601/AdvancedServerList/docs/getting-started/index.md

 [spigot]: https://www.spigotmc.org/resources/102910/
 [hangar]: https://hangar.papermc.io/Andre_601/AdvancedServerList

-The plugin is available for Spigot, Paper, BungeeCord, Waterfall and Velocity, and has been tested on these platforms.
+The plugin is available for Paper, BungeeCord, Waterfall and Velocity, and has been tested on these platforms.
 It may support additional forks, but this is not guaranteed.

 The plugin also supports these additional plugins.
-Depending on the platform they are used in is the plugin required.
+They are all optional.

 - [PlaceholderAPI] - Used on the Spigot and Paper server for additional Placeholder parsing.
-- - [ViaVersion] - Used on the Spigot and Paper server for additional protocol version handling.
+- [ViaVersion] - Used on the Paper server for additional protocol version handling.
 - [PAPIProxyBridge] - Used on BungeeCord, Waterfall and Velocity for PlaceholderAPI support.
 - [Maintenance] - Used to disable server list handling while maintenance is active.